Pappy & Harriet's: 2003–2021

 In 2014, Simian Mobile Disco performed/recorded their live album "Whorl" during a one-off set at Pappy & Harriet's.
 The set, a jam session in the desert, and a bit of studio work in London contributed to the final album.

 Coachella Festival promoters Goldenvoice Productions and Santa Monica-based NPR station KCRW have presented shows at Pappy & Harriet's.
 The majority of bookings were generated by one of the club's former co-owners, Robyn Celia.

-A Monday night Open Mic hosted by musician Ted Quinn features hundreds of performers.
-Most of the Open Mic performers are local or lesser-known traveling troubadours, but many established artists, including Feist, Julie Christensen, and Ke$ha have also made appearances for this low-key event.
+For a period of time, a Monday night Open Mic hosted by musician Ted Quinn featured hundreds of performers.
+Most of the Open Mic performers are local or lesser-known traveling troubadours, but many established artists, including Feist, Julie Christensen, and Ke$ha have also made appearances.

-Cracker and Camper Van Beethoven formerly held a successful annual outdoor festival, The Camp-Out, at Pappy & Harriet's.
-Gram Rabbit had an annual Halloween party and plays the part of The Grim Rabbit.
-Americana singer-songwriter, Jim Lauderdale, performs at Pappy & Harriet's every spring in a show known as "Jim-fest."

-Babes in Toyland had their first reunion show here on February 10, 2015.
-It marked the band's first performance in 14 years since their breakup in 2001.

-2021 onward

-In the Spring of 2021, Pappy + Harriet's was sold to a married couple in the hospitality and entertainment businesses.
-The couple are the owner/operators and handle all music bookings and promotions in-house.
-In 2021, Billboard and the Los Angeles Times published reports that the relationship between members of the new ownership group had turned acrimonious and the parties had entered litigation.

-Notable performances and media appearances

-2021 notable shows included Lucinda Williams, Patti Smith, Wynonna Judd, Paul Cauthen, Lukas Nelson and The Promise Of the Real, IDLES, Hailey Whitter, Jesse Daniel, Paul Cauthen, Modest Mouse, Circle Jerks, Everclear, Courtney Barnett, The Dead Kennedys, The Reverend Horton Heat, Paul McCartney, Rodrigo Amirante, The Regrettes, Elizabeth Cook, and Deep Sea Diver.
+2021–Present

+In 2021, after almost two decades of ownership, Robyn and Linda sold the business and property to Morgan Margolis, CEO of Knitting Factory & Partners, music curators Knitting Factory Ent. and their booking arm, Bravo Presents.
+Plaintiffs Morgan Margolis, John Chapman, S&H Desert Depot LLC of P&H Pioneertown LP LLC partners dealt with a heated lawsuit against Defendants JB Moresco and Lisa Elin of P&H Pioneertown GP LLC, which resulted in a 3.5-year battle through the justice system.
+The plaintiff team decisively won the lengthy fight and final takeover of the business and property on December 23, 2024.

+For a three-year period between 2021 and 2024, the name of the business was briefly spelled as "Pappy + Harriet's".
+The name has since been changed back to its original spelling using the ampersand.
+(Pappy & Harriet's).